with ghostwriting clients

 More About How I Work

 - I can do in-person interviews in New York City, or over video chat or phone at no cost.
-I will travel if you're willing to pay expenses.
+I'll travel if you're willing to pay expenses.

 - I am an independent contractor.
-When you hire me, you are entering into contract with my company, Brittany Goss, LLC.
+When you hire me, you're entering into contract with my company, Brittany Goss, LLC.

 - I use QuickBooks to invoice clients.
-You can pay me online using ACH transfer or credit card, and I'll absorb the fees.
+This makes it easy to pay online using a no-fee ACH transfer!